impressox/impressox-agent/workers/rag_processor/README.md

 - `common/`: Shared utilities
   - `chunker.py`: Semantic-aware text chunker
   - `embedder.py`: Jina embeddings wrapper
-  - `vector_store.py`: ChromaDB vector store interface
+  - `vector_store.py`: Qdrant vector store interface

 ## Data Flow

 1. Scheduler triggers data processing every 5 minutes
 2. Each source processor fetches new data since last run
-3. Text is split into sentences and embedded
+3. Text is split into sentences and embedded using Jina Embeddings V3
 4. Similar sentences are merged into semantic chunks
-5. Chunks are embedded and stored in ChromaDB with metadata
+5. Chunks are embedded and stored in Qdrant with metadata
 6. Last run timestamps are updated

 ## Usage

-The processed data can be queried from ChromaDB using the VectorStore class:
+The processed data can be queried from Qdrant using the VectorStore class:

 ```python
 from common.vector_store import VectorStore